All you need to know

 MEMBERSHIP SUBSCRIPTION FEES

-The membership fee for a playing member is currently £100 per year payable at the first social get together in April.
-New members to the Club pay £50 for their first year's subscription to allow them to purchase the items they will need to play bowls i.e. clothing, set of bowls, shoes and club shirt.
-Junior membership (those under the age of 18 at 30 April) is £20.
+The membership fee for a playing member is currently £125 per year payable at the first social get together in April.
+New members to the Club for 2024 pay a reduced fee of £62.50 for their first year's subscription.
+To start, all you need is a pair of flat-soled shoes.
+Junior membership (those under the age of 25 on 30 April) is £25

 The membership fees are reviewed each year and if any change is deemed necessary this will be put to the Annual General Meeting held in October, for approval.
 Membership is open to all, regardless of age, ability, gender, race, ethnicity, religious belief, sexuality or social/economic status.

-Social membership is currently available for a nominal £15 per year and entitles the social member to attend the Club and take part in any social events.
+Social membership is currently available for a nominal £17.50 per year and entitles the social member to attend the Club and take part in any social events and watch any club or inter club matches being played.
+Social membership is limited to partners of playing members and former players.
 Many former playing members become social members when they are no longer able to bowl as this enables them to keep in touch with the friends they have made over the years.

 All our matches against other clubs are previously arranged by the match secretary and entered in the fixture card and can be viewed on the web site.
 There are lists on the notice boards where members are invited to put their names down if they are available to play on a particular date.
 Some games are for men or ladies only, but the majority are for mixed games.
 Some games are played at home, others at other clubs’ greens.